5.6 Defect Management

 One major objective of testing is to find defects, but finding an anomaly is only the start.
 The team needs an agreed process for logging, analyzing, classifying, deciding what to do, tracking progress, confirming fixes, and closing reports.
 Without that process, defects get lost, duplicated, argued about, or fixed without evidence.

-The word "defect" is often used broadly in test work, but a reported anomaly may later be classified differently.
-It may be a true defect, a false positive, a duplicate, a documentation issue, an environment problem, a test data problem, a user misunderstanding, or a change request.
-The defect management workflow resolves that classification.
+The word "defect" is used broadly in test work, but a reported anomaly may later be classified differently: a true defect, a false positive, a duplicate, a documentation issue, an environment problem, a test-data problem, a user misunderstanding, or a change request.
+The defect-management workflow resolves that classification rather than assuming every anomaly is a code defect.

 Typical Defect Lifecycle

-A simple lifecycle may include new, open, analyzed, assigned, fixed, ready for retest, retested, closed, reopened, deferred, duplicate, rejected, or awaiting information.
-Organizations use different names, but the principle is the same: each report has a visible status and a controlled path from discovery to closure.
+A simple lifecycle may include states such as new, open, analyzed, assigned, fixed, ready for retest, retested, closed, reopened, deferred, duplicate, rejected, or awaiting information.
+Organizations use different names, but each report always has a visible status and a controlled path from discovery to closure.

 A typical flow is: